Regulatory Compliance E-newsletter - March2014

 (Top of page)

-NRS continuously tracks SEC regulatory and compliance developments, like the recent SEC Custody Risk Alert, and NRS Education incorporates these developments into its online and onsite compliance courses.
-NRS gives you several opportunities to review and discuss this Risk Alert and other important compliance topics during upcoming online and onsite education events including its April 4 desktop seminar, Selected Advisers Act Anti-Fraud Rules: Custody, Political Contributions, Solicitors and Proxy Voting Requirements, the NRS Spring Compliance Conference in Fort Lauderdale, FL on May 8-10, and the NRS Investment Adviser Compliance Symposia in New York on June 11-12 and Chicago on July 23-24.
+NRS continuously tracks SEC regulatory and compliance developments, like the recent examination initiative, and NRS Education incorporates these developments into its online and onsite compliance courses.
+NRS gives you several opportunities to review and discuss SEC Examinations and other important compliance topics during upcoming online and onsite education events including its March 13th Desktop seminar, SEC Examinations for Investment Advisers, the NRS 29th Spring Compliance Conference in Orlando, FL on May 13-15, and the NRS Investment Adviser Compliance Symposia, in San Francisco on June 10-11 and Chicago on July 22-24.

-NRS Education offers many options for understanding the Custody Rule and other timely and timeless regulations.
-Whether you choose an individual course or a more structured education program, NRS offers learning opportunities to help you understand SEC mandates and help your firm find solutions to prevent compliance problems.
+NRS Education offers many options for understanding timely and timeless regulations for investment advisers and broker-dealers.
+Whether you choose an individual course or a more structured education program, NRS offers learning opportunities to help you understand regulatory mandates and help your firm find solutions to prevent compliance problems.

 (Top of page)